The ultimate guide to process factory performance

 4 - Management of WIP

-Flow lines used in high rate food & beverage factories use WIP for the following reasons;
+Flow lines used in high rate processing factories use WIP for the following reasons:

 - Shield the bottleneck